JWC71/Directions_in_markdown/README.md

 ![stance](stance.jpg)

 # 5. Use your dominant foot and gently push off the ground and place back on with both foot
-- If using dominant foot to push off the ground feels uncomfortable then you can use your other foot instead, it takes time to get used to
+- If using dominant foot to push off the ground feels uncomfortable then you can use your other foot instead, it takes time to get used it

 ![push](pushing.jpg)